skmonjur/Seerah/index.md

                         <li>They recognised the Prophet pbuh and thought, this is the same Prophet the Jews constantly threaten su with.
 Let us pledge allegiance to him pbuh before they (Jews) do.</li>
                         <li>All of the six men accepted Islam</li>
                         <li>"We left our people in such a plight (difficult situation).
 If Allah unites us through you, you wold be the honored more than anyone else among us", they said to the Prophet pbuh</li>
-                        <li>They left to Madina and were going to meet the Prophet during the next Pilgrimage</li>
+                        <li>They left to Madinah and were going to meet the Prophet during the next Pilgrimage</li>
                      </ul>
                      </p>
                      <p><cite>When the Moon Split 1998</cite></p>